 The European Insurance and Occupational Pensions Authority (EIOPA) is at the heart of insurance and occupational pension supervision for the European Union.
 EIOPA is part of the European System of Financial Supervision consisting of three European Supervisory Authorities and the European Systemic Risk Board.
 It is an independent advisory body to the European Parliament, the Council of the European Union and the European Commission.

-Careers at EIOPA are open to nationals of the 28 European Union Member States plus Iceland, Liechtenstein and Norway.
+Careers at EIOPA are open to nationals of European Union Member States plus Iceland, Liechtenstein and Norway.

 The working and contractual conditions of the EIOPA staff are based on the